-Keith A. Katkin is a Class III director who has served as a member of our board of directors since March 2017.
+Keith A. Katkin is a Class III director who has served as a member of our Board since March 2017.
 From September 2017 through March 2020, Mr. Katkin served as the Chief Executive Officer and a member of the board of directors of Urovant Sciences Ltd., a publicly traded biopharmaceutical company.
 From March 2007 through January 2016, he was President and Chief Executive Officer of Avanir Pharmaceuticals, Inc., a publicly traded biopharmaceutical company, where he led the execution of the company's sale to Otsuka Pharmaceutical Co., Ltd. in 2015.
 Mr. Katkin joined Avanir in July 2005 as the Senior Vice President of Sales and Marketing and a member of Avanir's executive management team.
 While at Avanir, Mr. Katkin was responsible for creating and executing the plan that led to the approval of Nuedexta and the company's growth to commercial success.
 Prior to joining Avanir, Mr. Katkin served as the Vice President, Commercial Development for Peninsula Pharmaceuticals, Inc., a privately held biopharmaceutical company, playing a key role in the concurrent initial public offering and ultimate sale of the company to Johnson and Johnson.
 Additionally, Mr. Katkin's employment experience includes leadership roles at InterMune, Amgen and Abbott Laboratories.
 Mr. Katkin currently serves as a director at Eledon Pharmaceuticals, Inc. (Chairman), and Emergent BioSolutions, Inc., each of which is a publicly traded company, and as an adviser to the board of directors at Urovant.
 Mr. Katkin has an M.B.A. from the Anderson School at UCLA and earned a B.S. in Business and Accounting from Indiana University.
 Mr. Katkin is also a licensed Certified Public Accountant.
 We believe that Mr. Katkin's executive experience and his membership on the board of directors of several biotechnology companies qualify him to serve as a member of our Board.

-Briggs W. Morrison, M.D. is a Class III director who has served as our President, Head of Research and Development since February 2022 and previously served as our Chief Executive Officer since June 2015 and as a member of our board of directors since July 2015.
-Dr. Morrison currently serves as a managing director of MPM Capital, a healthcare-focused venture capital firm, since June 2015.
+Briggs W. Morrison, M.D. is a Class III director who has served as a member of our Board since July 2015.
+Dr. Morrison currently serves as Chief Executive Officer of Crossbow Therapeutics, as well as a managing director of MPM Capital, a healthcare-focused venture capital firm, since June 2015.
+He previously served as our President, Head of Research and Development from February 2022 to April 2023 and Chief Executive Officer from June 2015 to January 2022.
 Prior to joining us, he served as Executive Vice President, Global Medicines Development and Chief Medical Officer at AstraZeneca plc, a publicly traded company, from January 2012 to June 2015, leading the company's global, late-stage development organization and serving as a member of the AstraZeneca senior executive team.
 He previously held a number of positions at Pfizer Inc., a publicly traded company, from 2007 to January 2012 that culminated in his appointment as Head, Medical Affairs, Safety and Regulatory Affairs for Pfizer's human health business, and also served in roles of increasing responsibility at Merck Research Laboratories, a division of Merck & Co., Inc., from 1995 to 2007, ascending to the role of Vice President, Clinical Sciences, Oncology, responsible for clinical development of all novel anti-cancer drugs.
 Dr. Morrison is on the board of Arvinas, Inc, Carisma Therapeutics, Repare Therapeutics and Werewolf Therapeutics, each of which is a publicly traded company, as well as the boards of several private companies.
 Dr. Morrison received a B.S. in Biology from Georgetown University and an M.D. from the University of Connecticut.
 We believe that Dr. Morrison's experience as an executive officer of other successful companies in the pharmaceutical industry gives him the qualifications, skills and financial expertise to serve as a member of our Board.